aeternity/protocol/generalized_accounts/ga_explained.md

 ### Caveat - producing the right hash

-It is trivial to produce the hash in the contract, `Crypto.blake2b((h, n))` - but it is not as straigthforward to do it _outside_ the contract.
+It is trivial to produce the hash in the contract, `Crypto.blake2b((h, n))` - but it is not as straightforward to do it _outside_ the contract.
 After all it is the Sophia ABI encoded tuple of a hash and an integer that is hashed.
 It isn't impossible to figure this out, but there is an easier way... *Protip:*
 Using the `dry-run` functionality we can call the contract off-chain and use